Abderrahmane Mostefa

 Abderrahmane Mostefa (28 November 1947 – 1 November 2024) was an Algerian documentary filmmaker, photographer and journalist.

 Life and career

 Mostefa born on 28 November 1947 in Mostaganem.
 He studied directing at the Institute of Agricultural Technology in Mostaganem, at ORTF and the École nationale supérieure Louis-Lumière in Paris, and made several documentaries and reports.

+Death

 Mostefa died from a cardiac arrest on the night of 31 October to 1 November 2024, at the age of 76.